photoprism/photoprism-docs/docs/user-guide/organize/edit.md

-# Viewing and Editing Metadata
+# Viewing and Editing Picture Details

-When you click on a title in the cards view or :material-pencil: in the full screen viewer, you can see all the metadata related to a picture and perform changes to it if you have permission to do so.
+When you click on a title in the cards view or :material-pencil: in the full screen viewer, you can see all the information related to a picture and perform changes to it if you have permission to do so.

 === "Cards View"
      1. Click on the title, date/time, or camera details of a picture